Educator Professional Development

 Become A Trainer

 Our PD trainings are led by our team of volunteer facilitators.
 All of our dedicated facilitators go through extensive training to ensure they bring knowledge, professionalism, and necessary information to your school.
 This extensive training starts with the TOT: the Training of Trainers.
-This weekend-long event serves as the entry point for GLSEN Phoenix volunteers who are interested in our PD program.
-It includes not only an extensive review of GLSEN research and training materials but also hands-on practice and application of those materials so that all trainers feel confident facilitating trainings for K-12 staff, teachers, and administrators on how to make their schools safe for LGBTQ+ students.
+This weekend-long event serves as the entry point for GLSEN Arizona volunteers who are interested in our PD program.
+It includes not only an extensive review of GLSEN research and training materials but also hands-on practice and application of those materials so that all trainers feel confident facilitating trainings on how to make schools safer for LGBTQ+ students.
 If you are interested in becoming a trainer, please email email@example.com.

 A safe and affirming school means having teachers who will support students, and not just support them in private because they have to in order to keep their job.
 It means having openly supportive teachers in the classroom, who are also able to teach about LGBTQ history, queer writers, Black and brown and Indigenous writers.
 It means being able to tell the story as it should be and as it actually is, instead of holding people back because of their identities.